 - Set a budget, and secure funds for the project, often through investors, personal funds or a studio.

 - After funding, producers oversee the project to ensure it stays within budget.

 - Build a schedule using production management software to set the production schedule.

 - Oversee post-production from editing, through music composition and picture lock.

 - Market the project and generate buzz for the project by working with a PR team.

 What is the role of a producer on a production?
-A true producer works with the project from the idea stage to the DVD shelf (or streaming queue).
+A true producer for film works with the project from the idea stage to the DVD shelf (or streaming queue).
 From the script draft on the laptop screen at a coffee shop to the wide screen of the theater and beyond.
 A good producer is with the project from before the cradle to long after the grave.